iZUMi-kyouka/tp/docs/UserGuide.md

     * `-a` — Search by Address
     * `-t` — Search by Tag

-* `KEYWORD [MORE_KEYWORDS]...` are one or more search terms.
+* The search is **case-insensitive**

-  Multiple keywords can be separated by the pipe symbol (`|`).
+* Multiple keywords can be separated by the pipe symbol (`|`)

+* If no flag is provided, the app searches using `NAME` keywords by default

-If multiple flags are provided, the results will include recruits who satisfy all search criteria
+* If multiple search criteria are provided, the result will include all recruits who satisfy them

 **Shorthand formats:**
 * `find alice` — Finds recruits whose name contains “alice” (case-insensitive)